 Deficiency Judgments in Minnesota

 When a home is lost to foreclosure and sold to the highest bidder, sometimes the money from that sale is not enough to cover what was owed by the homeowner in the first place.
-In these cases, a lender will sometimes seek relief by asking the courts to force that homeowner to pay the remaining balance with what is called a deficiency judgement.
+In these cases, a lender will sometimes seek relief by asking the courts to force that homeowner to pay the remaining balance with what is called a deficiency judgment.
 In Minnesota, the foreclosing party may obtain a deficiency judgment, though it must make every reasonable effort to obtain a fair and reasonable price at the sale.
 There are limits to what can be required of the homeowner to pay back if the lender actually purchases the property at the sale as well.

 Deed in Lieu of Foreclosure